← Back to projects

 Vanta Coverage Comparison

-The Layer 2 AWS resource map is compared against live Vanta platform exports across four dimensions — component availability, test existence, inventory presence, and test precision.
-This produces a coverage_assessment state for each requirement.
+The Layer 2 AWS resource map gets compared against live Vanta exports across four dimensions.
+Component availability, test existence, inventory presence, and test precision.
+Out the other end, every requirement has a coverage_assessment.

 Inputfedramp_layer2_mapped.ndjson + Vanta exports (vanta_components.json, vanta_tests.json, vanta_inventory.json, vanta_controls.json, vanta_control_information.json)